-When I’m at work I tend to wear a red lipstick from time to time, and obviously I want to reapply it throughout the day.
+When I’m at work I tend to wear red lipstick from time to time, and obviously, I want to reapply it throughout the day.
 My favourite red lipstick is Ruby Woo by MAC.
 I also love the Blake Red from L’Oreal too.

 Another writing essential is a notebook and my pencil case – and yes, I mean a pencil case.
 I have had the same pencil case since I was 8 years old and it’s still going strong.
-I don’t have a particularly notebook these day, just whatever has a few empty pages for me to write in is all I need.
+I don’t have a particular notebook these days, just whatever has a few empty pages for me to write in is all I need.

 Then I have my Work ID, which I need to get into my office.

 And that’s pretty much it.
 It’s not a very exciting handbag, but it’s all I need.